ungluan/ThucTapTotNghiep/README.md

 6. Rebuild your's project to Android update property ACCESS_TOKEN in BuildConfig Class
 USE: BuildConfig.ACCESS_TOKEN -> This property is genreated as Constant

-NOTICE: WHEN IT FINISHED AND YOU WANT SWITCH BRANCH.
-GIT WILL DISPLAY ERROR:
-"error: Your local changes to the following files would be overwritten by checkout:
-        gradle.properties"
-SOLVE:
-STEP1: git stash push --include-untracked. <--------- IT WILL REMOVE ALL LOCAL CHANGE STEP2:(OPTION) git stash drop <---------------------- IT WILL DROP THAT STASH

 ======================================

 HOW TO ADD HEADERINTERCEPTOR